This Easy Vegan Lentil & Potato Mahkani Curry is so flavorsome, so comforting and the perfect way to have an amazing curry night at home!

 What’s your favorite curry?
 I would love to find out, so I can try it!

 The best thing about becoming vegan was the fact, that I started exploring a lot of different cuisines, started cooking all sorts of foods, foods I have never tried before.
 Asian food seems to be on the top of my list now.
-Veganism made me become even more adventures with food.
-I get so learn so much about flavors and other cultures and cuisines.
+Veganism made me become even more adventurous with food.
+I get to learn so much about flavors and other cultures and cuisines.